SuzanDewitz/TableFinder/README.md

   5. Click on the 'Deploy' tab.
 Next to 'Deployment method' select 'GitHub'.
 Connect the relevant GitHub repository.
 Under 'Manual deploy' choose the correct branch and click 'Deploy Branch'.
 Also you can select 'Automatic Deploys' so that the site updates when updates are pushed to GitHub.

   6. After successful deployment message in the page top right corner click the button labeled 'Open app' and you can access live app.

+### Heroku Deployment
+#### In the Deploy tab:

+1. Connect your Heroku account to your Github Repository following these steps:
+   - Click on the Deploy tab and choose Github-Connect to Github.
+   - Enter the GitHub repository name and click on Search.
+   - Choose the correct repository for your application and click on Connect.
+2. You can then choose to deploy the project manually or automatically, automatic deployment will generate a new application every time you push a change to Github, whereas manual deployment requires you to push the Deploy Branch button whenever you want a change made.
+   Once you have chosen your deployment method and have clicked Deploy Branch your application will be built and you should now see the View button, click this to open your application.

 <br>